In the USA order online by clicking Loreto Publications

 Doway Old Testament.

 NT called fourth edition.
-Scarce complete copy
+Scarce complete copy with the engraved

-with the engraved frontispiece and all seven additional full
+frontispiece and all seven additional full page

+engravings.
+No shaved headlines.
+Interior somewhat browned.
+No markings.

+Later full leather binding with blind tooled covers and spine in six

+panels offset by raised bands.
+Small quarto.

 headlines.
-Interior somewhat

-browned.
 No markings.
-Later full leather binding with blind tooled
+Fine later full leather binding with spine in

-covers and spine in six panels offset by raised bands.
+volumes are uniform height.
+A nice,

+complete set.
 Small quarto.
-OT second edition.
-2 vols.
-Very

-Fine later full leather binding with spine in five panels offset by

-raised bands.
-All volumes are uniform

-height.
-A nice, complete set.
-Small
+Herbert 479

-quarto.
-Herbert 479 & 499.
+& 499.

 “PROHIBITED” EDITION GOSPEL OF MATTHEW